FACT-Finder-Web-Components/documentation/markdown/en/ff-sortbox.md

 </ff-sortbox-select>
 ```

-## Custom build dropdown
+## Custom-built dropdown
-Simple adding `<ff-sortbox></ff-sortbox>` to your page will add a custom build HTML dropdown containing all criteria
+Simply adding `<ff-sortbox></ff-sortbox>` to your page will add a custom-built HTML dropdown containing all criteria
 defined in the FACT-Finder backend.
-With the `key` attribute you can define different templates for the options.
+With the `key` attribute you can define different templates for these options.

-Use `"default.template"` as the key to define a template for all options.
+Use `"default.template"` as the key to define a default template for all options.

 You can also define a special template for a specific option, for example `"Price.asc"`.
 The key is assembled from
 the sort option name and the sort direction (asc/desc).